 Imports: In 2019 the top importers of Musical Instrument Parts were United States ($253M), Germany ($147M), Indonesia ($142M), Japan ($141M), and China ($102M).

-Tariffs: In 2018 the average tariff for Musical Instrument Parts was 8.67%, been the 497 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Musical Instrument Parts was 8.67%, making it the 497th lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for Musical Instrument Parts are Iran (30%), Ethiopia (29.7%), Cameroon (29.4%), Gabon (29.4%), and Chad (29.4%).
 The countries with the lowest tariffs are Mauritius (0%), South Africa (0%), Zambia (0%), Hong Kong (0%), and Japan (0%).

 Ranking: Musical Instrument Parts ranks 95th in the Product Complexity Index (PCI).